crutcher/crutcher.github.io-source/source/Tapestry/index.md

 In practice, these two approaches are isomorphic to each other; though in some situations some problems are easier to express in one or the other approach.
 We'll develop both.

-### Load and Sink Operators
+### Source and Sink Operators

 > TODO: flesh out.

 * Where do tensors come from, at the beginning of an expression?
 * How do we constrain result tensors to be stored in particular locations?

-These pragmatics can be modeled by the introduction of *Load* and *Sink* operator expressions.
+These pragmatics can be modeled by the introduction of *Source* and *Sink* operator expressions.

-A *Load* operator has a trivial one-element index space, and produces the tensor shard it is defined for as its only output.
-Under scheduling optimization, that operation can be constrained to be scheduled local to the compute resource where the input data is provided. *Load* operators are well-behaved in the value semantics, if nothing looks at their data, they can be safely pruned.
+A *Source* operator has a trivial one-element index space, and produces the tensor shard it is defined for as its only output.
+Under scheduling optimization, that operation can be constrained to be scheduled local to the compute resource where the input data is provided. *Source* operators are well-behaved in the value semantics, if nothing looks at their data, they can be safely pruned.

 A *Sink* operator is the reverse; it also has a trivial one-element index space,